calx0r/Blog/Zero-Point/CRTO.md

 Then add your commands.

-That way, when you find something interesting, your notes help you understand whether the technique applies instead of just giving you something to copy and paste.
+That way, when you find something interesting, your notes help you determine whether a technique actually applies instead of just giving you something to copy and paste.

 Future you will appreciate it too.

 ---

-## My Advice for Preparing
+## What I'd Focus on Before CRTO

-If I were preparing for CRTO again, I'd keep it pretty simple:
+If I were preparing again, I'd keep it pretty simple:

 1. **Know your Active Directory fundamentals.**
 2. **Learn Kerberos.
 Seriously.**
 3. **Understand why attacks work instead of memorizing commands.**

-4. **Get comfortable with the C2 before the exam.**
+4. **Get comfortable with your C2 before the exam.**
 5. **Build notes around prerequisites and relationships.**
 6. **Enumerate again whenever your access changes.**

-7. **Read your output instead of blindly moving to the next command.**
+7. **Actually read your output.**
 8. **When you're stuck, verify what you know before looking for something more complicated.**

-9. **Get comfortable researching unfamiliar things.**
+9. **Get comfortable researching things you don't recognize.**
 10. **Stay curious.**

-I think that last one helped me more than I expected.
+That last one helped me more than I expected.

 If you find something you don't recognize, look into it.
 Don't assume it isn't relevant just because you haven't seen it before.